ibm-cloud-docs/codeengine/troubleshoot-build.md

 **For private repositories**
 <br />
 If the failure happened for a private repository, then create a Git repository access secret and use the SSH protocol.
 The Git repository access secret contains a private key while the corresponding public key is stored with your Git repository provider.
 For more information about creating a key pair and store the public part in GitHub or GitLab, see [Accessing private code repositories](/docs/codeengine?topic=codeengine-code-repositories).
-It is important that your private key file is not encrypted before you can upload it to {{site.data.keyword.codeengineshort}}.
+It is important that your private key file is not encrypted with a passphrase before you can upload it to {{site.data.keyword.codeengineshort}}.
 The format of the private key file can vary, which makes it complicated to assess if the file is encrypted.
-Depending on the version of the `ssh-keygen` tool that was used to create the key pair, the file might have one of these headers:
+Depending on the version of the `ssh-keygen` tool that was used to create the key pair, the file might have one of the following headers:

 - If the file starts with `-----BEGIN RSA PRIVATE KEY-----`, then it uses the PEM format and was created with an older version of `ssh-keygen`.
 If the file is encrypted with a passphrase, then it typically contains a line like this: `Proc-Type: 4,ENCRYPTED`.